 Going to the doctor in France is a bit different than in the United States.
 You should call ahead in the morning and make an appointment for the afternoon.
 (Doctors in France generally take care of their hospitalized patients in the morning).
 There is a set fee for general doctors’ visits.
-In 2012 it was E23 euros for Dr. Darmon.
-It must be paid to the doctor at the time of the visit.
+It is around 25 euros.
+It must be paid in currency to the doctor at the time of the visit.
 Try to have the correct amount of euros with you, as the doctor may not have change.

-When you arrive at the doctor’s in Chartres, there isis likely not to be a receptionist or any papers to fill out.
+When you arrive at the doctor’s in Chartres, it is unlikely that there will be a receptionist or any papers to fill out.
 You wait in the reception area with the other patients until the doctor comes out and calls your name.
 Next, you go into his/her office where you answer general questions.
-Afterwards, you head into the examination room.
+Afterward, you head into the examination room.
 When that is over, you return to the doctor’s office where s/he decides on what prescriptions to order for you and fills out any necessary paperwork.
 You can ask for a form that you can send to your medical insurance company back home.

 I recommend bringing any prescriptions that you take with you.
 It may be easier for the doctor to look at the bottles and figure out what you are on, rather than trying to figure it out in French!

 Your next stop is the pharmacy.
-You can also ask for a form to send in to your insurance company.
+You can also ask for a form to for your insurance company.

 Louis Pasteur Hospital 02 37 30 30 30